iris-hep/iris-hep.github.io/pages/fellows/2022/kyrylogy.md

 - project_title: "Rucio-S3-compatible access interface for analysis facilities: Add S3 compatible access interface to Rucio"
   project_goal: >
     Rucio project currently lacks a more flexible and streamlined data exchange process that allows scientists to efficiently share specific data subsets for collaboration and analysis purposes.
 A key aspect of this project is therefore to introduce an interface that enables users to directly manage S3 buckets.
-This enhancement would greatly improve the user experience, providing a seamless way to handle and manipulate specific pieces of data produced within Rucio for efficient collaboration and analysis in a standartized way.
+This enhancement would greatly improve the user experience, providing a seamless way to handle and manipulate specific pieces of data produced within Rucio for efficient collaboration and analysis in a standardized way.
   mentors:
   - Martin Barisits (CERN)
   - Lukas Heinrich (TUM)